rmojgani/LPINNs/README.md

 ```

 ## How to cite?<a name="How_to_cite?"></a>
+To appear in Computer Methods in Applied Mechanics and Engineering
 - \[0\] [Mojgani, R.](https://www.rmojgani.com), [Balajewicz, M.](https://scholar.google.com/citations?user=FLg_n08AAAAJ), and [Hassanzadeh, P.](http://pedram.rice.edu/director/).
 "Lagrangian PINNs: A causality-conforming solution to failure modes of physics-informed neural networks", arXiv (2022).([url](https://arxiv.org/abs/2205.02902))<details><summary>BibTeX</summary><pre>
 @article { Mojgani_arxiv_2022,
       author = {Mojgani, Rambod and Balajewicz, Maciej and Hassanzadeh, Pedram},